The Combined Pill – Everything you need to know

 How do I use the combined pill?

-The combined pill needs to be prescribed and is not something available over the counter.
-Before you are prescribed the pill, your doctor or nurse will do some tests to ensure you are safe to go on it.
+You can get the the combined pill from your GP, local sexual health service and community or online pharmacies.
+Before you are prescribed the pill, your healthcare professional will do some tests to ensure it is safe for you.
 They will check your medical history, make sure you’re not pregnant, check your height and weight and take your blood pressure.

-You will normally be given a prescription for three months initially and will need to go back to your doctor for annual check-ups (i.e blood pressure).
+You will normally be given a prescription for 3 to 12 months initially and will need to go back to your doctor for a check-up once a year.
+At your annual check up, you should have your height, weight, blood pressure and medical history reviewed, alongside discussing any side effects or complications from the pill.

 It’s important to take the pill around the same day every day – for example, first thing in the morning, or before you go to bed at night.
 It can often be helpful to associate it with something else in your routine, i.e when you have breakfast, or after you’ve brushed your teeth.
 You could also keep it somewhere that you look everyday, i.e makeup bag.
 But if you do have the memory of a fish, you could just set an alarm on your phone to ensure there’s absolutely no way you could forget to take your pill!

 Most types of combined pill were designed to be taken for 21 days followed by a 7 day break during which you’ll experience a withdrawal bleed (like a period).
-For most brands you can choose to shorten this break or miss it out altogether (find out more here ).
+For most brands you can choose to shorten this break or miss it out altogether which is called continuous pill taking.

 What happens if you miss a pill?

 If you miss a pill or pills, or you start a pack late, this can make the pill less effective.
 The chance of getting pregnant after missing a pill or pills depends on when the pills are missed and how many pills are missed.
-Check the NHS website for advice on what to do if you miss a pill.
+Our missed pill calculator can help you work out what to do next.

 How do I stop using the pill?